Peter Vermes: Other coaching and activities

 Vermes worked as a broadcaster for the San Jose Earthquakes.
 Vermes serves as the technical Director of Coaching for the Blue Valley Soccer Club in Overland Park, Kansas, and was an assistant coach for the U.S. Under-20 National Team.

 Personal life

 Vermes's parents immigrated to the United States from Hungary as refugees during the 1956 revolution.
 His father, Michael, was a professional footballer for Budapest Honvéd FC and operated an indoor soccer training center in New Jersey after immigrating.
 Peter has two brothers and one sister.

-Peter married his wife Susan, who he met in high school, in 1990.
+Peter married his wife Susan, whom he met in high school, in 1990.
 The couple have two children.

 Vermes was arrested for a suspected DUI on August 24, 2010, by police in Gardner, Kansas.
 He accepted one year of probation and the charge was dropped.
 The incident was mocked by Philadelphia Union supporters during a match in September 2010, with the Sons of Ben singing the entire folk song "99 Bottles of Beer" during the team's match against Kansas City.